 Feeling hungry yet?
 If not, you will be after reading our guide to the best places to eat in Croydon.

 For delicious Italian fare in a stylish setting, head to Ponte Nuevo and experience a taste of Milan in the heart of Croydon.

 Before your meal, make your way into the cocktail bar and start the evening with an aperitif (or two… we won’t tell).

 The menu here is pretty standard of an Italian restaurant in London, including pizza, pasta, meat, and fish-based dishes, but Ponte Nuevo do the classics incredibly well.
 Meat lover?
-Get the Agnello Brasato, an oven-roasted lamb shank in a red wine sauce, trust me.
+Get the Agnello Brasato, an oven-roasted lamb shank in a red wine sauce, trust us.

 For an authentic Spanish experience in a buzzy tapas bar, Galicia’s is the place for a fiesta.

-The blue tiles adorning the walls sweep you straight to the Med, and the extensive menu includes all the well-known dishes like paella and patatas bravas, alongside some more traditional options – I highly recommend the octopus vinaigrette.
+The blue tiles adorning the walls sweep you straight to the Med, and the extensive menu includes all the well-known dishes like paella and patatas bravas, alongside some more traditional options – we highly recommend the octopus vinaigrette.

 As with any good Spanish tapas bar, Galicia’s has an extensive wine selection to pair with your meal, or opt for a jug of sangria, like me, and pretend you’re in Barcelona.

 Do yourself a favour and take a trip to Boxpark to order a pizza from Fatto a Mano.